 Following that experience of grace, of being set free from a judgment and punishment that I deserved, I was primed to hear it from the pulpit.
 But before that time would come, I would have other impactful encounters in the church.

-What this communicated to me, regardless of the realities that I did not hear or see, was that 1) the church is not safe, that it can be threatening (and thus I concluded that they would never know my struggle; 2) my sin is unforgivable.
+What this communicated to me, regardless of the realities that I did not hear or see, was that 1) the church is not safe, and it can be threatening (and thus I concluded that I would never share my struggle); 2) my sin is unforgivable.
 If people are being cut off and sent away over the same sins I struggled with, then apparently it is incurable and unforgivable; and 3) this led to the final conclusion that my temptation in and of itself is unforgivable.
 Because the line between sin and temptation was indistinguishable for me at that point, the temptation in and of itself was condemnable.
-This compounded the feeling already beginning to form within my mind, that I was a victim in this whole mess (I never asked for this struggle; I never wanted to be like this!).
+This compounded the feeling already beginning to form within my mind, that I was a victim in this whole mess.
+I never asked for this struggle; I never wanted to be like this!
 It also went a long way in cementing same-sex attraction as my identity.

 As I continue to receive grace in big and small ways from my Christian brothers and sisters, my relationships continually transform into the way they will eventually look when the whole earth is made new.
-This is true for my family relationships and my friendships as wells as those relationships in which I feel my same-sex struggles creep in.
+This is true for my family relationships and my friendships as well as those relationships in which I feel my same-sex struggles creep in.
 Both the gracious healing and the nagging pains in these relationships point me to my future hope – and keep me longing for it.
 Therefore, I do not lose hope.
 Even as I struggle day by day against sin and suffering, I know my true hope is secured for me by Christ—through his death—and in Christ—through my relationship with him.
 That relationship transforms every other relationship I have.
 It motivates me to live a life that pleases Christ so that I may move ever closer to him.
-I’m so thankful to know He is my hope!
+I’m so thankful to know he is my hope!
 I’m also thankful for the people God put in my life to point me to that truth.